A census of cool core galaxy clusters in IllustrisTNG: Introduction

 \section{Introduction}

 Galaxy clusters are the most massive collapsed structures at the current epoch; forming hierarchically under gravity via the accretion of matter and merging with other collapsed haloes.
 This formation process shock-heats the intracluster medium (ICM) to $10^{7}-10^{8}\,\mathrm{K}$, resulting in the emission of X-rays.
 Early X-ray observations of the ICM revealed that the cooling time in the cores of some clusters was significantly shorter than the Hubble time \citep{Lea1973,FabianNulsen1977,Cowie1977,Mathews1978}.
 Clusters with short central cooling times are also associated with more relaxed morphologies and drops in central temperatures, reaching only a third of the virial temperature \citep{Ikebe1997,Lewis2002,Peterson2003,Vikhlinin2005}.
-These systems are known as cool-core (CC) clusters.
+These systems are known as cool-core (CC) clusters \citep{Molendi2001}.

-The fraction of the cluster population that host a CC depends strongly on the method of selection, due to the so-called `cool-core bias' \citep{Eckert2011}.
+The fraction of the cluster population that host a CC depends strongly on the method of sample selection, due to the so-called `cool-core bias' \citep{Eckert2011}.
 CCs are associated with a strong peak in their X-ray surface brightness and a higher X-ray luminosity at fixed mass compared to non-cool-core (NCC) clusters, making them more easily detected in flux-limited X-ray samples.
 Hence, the fraction of CCs in X-ray samples is likely overestimated.
 For example, $\approx60$ per cent of $207$ clusters detected with \textit{Einstein}, over $59$ per cent of $55$ clusters observed with \textit{ROSAT} and $72$ per cent of $64$ clusters in the HIFLUGCS sample were found to host a CC \citep{White1997,Peres1998,Hudson2010}.
-However, the success of Sunyaev-Zel'dovich (SZ) surveys \citep{Hasselfield2013,Bleem2015,Planck2016} has enabled clusters to be selected avoiding the cool-core bias \citep[see][]{Lin2015}.
+However, the success of Sunyaev-Zel'dovich (SZ) surveys \citep{Hasselfield2013,Bleem2015,Planck2016} has enabled the collection of mass-limited samples that avoid cool-core bias \citep[see][]{Lin2015}.
 Using the Planck SZ sample, \citet{Planck_ER_XI} found that $35$ per cent of the sample hosted a CC, \citet{Rossetti2017} found a CC fraction of $29$ per cent and \citet{Andrade-Santos2017} found that, depending on the defining criterion, $28-39$ per cent of Planck clusters hosted a CC.